By: Author John Cunningham. Published: 2021/06/15 at 11:55 am

-Dirty or bad gas is a common complaint, removing grit from the fuel system can be a pain in the ass.
-Some gas tanks aren’t easily accessible and for those types of situations, I have just the tool.
+Dirty or bad gas is a common complaint; removing grit from the fuel system can be a pain in the ass.
+Some gas tanks aren’t easily accessible, and I have just the tools for those situations.

-There are 3 common ways to clean a snowblower gas tank, they include:
+There are three common ways to clean a snowblower gas tank, they include:

 - Drain the gas tank

 - Removing gas tank

 - Use a siphon to clean tank

 In this post, you’ll learn how I drain gas tanks quickly and mess-free in the workshop.
 But we’ll cover all the ways to drain the gas tank.